-By Rachel Morello and Jim Turner and News Service of Florida
+By Rachel Morello & Jim Turner & News Service of Florida

 The outlook was largely positive as Governor Rick Scott, government officials and business leaders gathered in Coral Gables to discuss progress in boosting Florida’s economy.